Caribbean Mountain Academy Residential Staff

 Jon Leyse – Pastor

 Jon and Angie both grew up just south of Ft.
 Wayne, Indiana and have known each other since kindergarten.
 They were high school sweethearts in the big hair ’80’s and together have four daughters who now clog the drain with tons of hair of their own.
 Jon has a Ministry degree from Taylor University and has been a pastor at three different church plants over the past 20 years.
 He also helped launch a digital media company and loves to tell stories of changed lives through speaking, video and music.
-Angie is a nurse and loves to pour into broken and hurting people from other cultures.
+Angie is an nurse and loves to pour into broken and hurting people from other cultures.
 Their family has lived in India and recently hosted 3 children from West Africa who needed medical treatment they could not receive in their home country.
-They are preparing to arrive at CMA this summer.

 Kaitlyn Ramsier – Clinical Manager

 Josh Ramsier is originally from Sardis, Ohio.
 His previous work with teens includes several summers of volunteering at Gateway Woods, a residential program in Leo, Indiana.
 Josh also has gone on several mission trips with Jamaica deaf ministries, making him a valuable resource for our mission program at Caribbean Mountain Academy.
-In his spare time, Josh enjoys meeting new people and relaxing with his wife Kaitlyn and their son.
+In his spare time, Josh enjoys meeting new people and relaxing with his wife Kaitlyn.

 Brianna VanDyke – Female House Staff